taoualiw/Getting-and-Cleaning-Data-with-R/GettingCleaningDataCourseProject/CodeBook.md

         -'y_test.txt': Test labels.
         -'subject_train.txt': Each row identifies the subject who performed the activity -'subject_test.txt': Each row identifies the subject who performed the activity
-## What transformations have we applied to the dataset?
+## What transformations have I applied to the dataset?

         - Merging the training and the test sets to create one data set.
         - Extracting only the measurements on the mean and standard deviation for each measurement.